evgeny-shestakov/5_lang_frequency/README.md

 it is max results (10 by default)

 Module is consists of:

-- remove_extra_characters(text)
-delete some special characters like: ",", "." an others

 - get_most_frequent_words(text, max_values = 10)
 return sorted list of typles: (word, frequency)